perseids-project/JackRDF/README.md

 		Allow from 127.0.0.0
 	</LocationMatch>

-Then use iptables to drop all packets sent to :4321 from anywhere but localhost.
+Then set iptables to drop all packets sent to **:4321** from anywhere but localhost.

 	sudo iptables -A INPUT -p tcp -s localhost --dport 4321 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 4321 -j DROP